 Ecumenism has gained a foothold in many of our churches today.
 When revealed for what it is, Ecumenism cannot stand.
 Bible-believing, Baptist people love God and His Word, they strive to be obedient to it and when taught what God says about Ecumenism, they reject it with biblical conviction.

-The authors believe that God has spoken in His Word, and it is the responsibility of believers to be obedient.
-We also believe there are consequences to despising or disregarding God’s Word.
+The authors believe that God has spoken in His Word, and it is the responsibility of believers to be obedient to that Word.
+We also believe there are consequences to despising and disregarding God’s Word.

 Why Baptist? is a compelling, challenging and inspiring book.
 Pastors Alter and Robertson have provided a resource that will help both the novice and the serious student.
 This book is a welcome addition to the resources available as it confronts falsehoods regarding our Baptist heritage by showing the truth.
 There is no doubt in my mind that any believer who is willing to invest the time to read this book will find it to be both profitable and encouraging.

 In an age when 'labels' such as Baptist and even church are considered unnecessary impediments to growth, it is refreshing and encouraging to read the book Why Baptist?.
 James Alter and Dolton Robertson have given us a clearly written, Scripturally sound, well reasoned treatise on the importance of our Biblical position and the value of our Baptist heritage.

 Why Baptist? is timely and essential to our multi-cultural, politically correct, spiritually shallow “church going” society, where anything goes and everything is accepted in the name of “Christianity.”
 The book moves quickly, is easy to read and filled with documentation for this ecumenical age.
 Every home will be inspired, encouraged, and grounded both historically and biblically by reading Why Baptist?.